zhazhayl/Fabric-Loom/README.md

 ## What's broken?
+With the newer 1.16 snapshots there are a couple of methods which ForgeFlower is unable to decompile.
+The various `register` methods in `net/minecraft/data/client/model/BlockStateVariantMap` and one in `BlockStateModelGenerator` all fail with a `StackOverflowError` (which can fill the console out depending on the logging history). `net/minecraft/entity/ai/brain/Brain#getOptionalMemory` also fails to decompile with a `NullPointerException`.

-Ideally nothing, right now there is nothing Sin² knowingly breaks.
+Other than those issues (which manifest themselves as warnings whilst running `genSources`), there is nothing else Sin² knowingly breaks.
 Feel free to [report](https://github.com/Chocohead/Fabric-Loom/issues) anything if you do find something.